 In November 2015, the FASB issued "Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes."
 The amendments in this standard simplifies the presentation of deferred income taxes by eliminating the separate classification of deferred income tax assets and liabilities into current and noncurrent amounts in the statement of financial position.
-The amendments in the update require that all deferred tax assets and liabilities be classified as noncurrent in the consolidated balance sheet.
-The new standard is effective for us prospectively for annual reporting periods beginning after December 15, 2016, and interim periods therein.
+The amendments in the update require that all deferred tax assets and liabilities be classified as noncurrent in the consolidated balance sheets.
+The new standard is effective for us either prospectively or retrospectively for annual reporting periods beginning after December 15, 2016, and interim periods therein.
 Early adoption is permitted as of the beginning of an interim or annual reporting period.
-We are currently evaluating the future impact of this standard on our consolidated financial statements.
+As permitted, on October 1, 2016, we early adopted these amendments and applied their provisions retrospectively.
+There was no impact to our consolidated financial statements as a result of the adoption of this standard.